nopnop2002/luckfox-pico-mini-ethernet/README.md

 LuckFox Pico Mini is a very small Linux board.
 ![Image](https://github.com/user-attachments/assets/99665cda-ba36-4de3-a1a9-d8cf117ef590)

-This board runs Ubuntu, but it does not have network functionality.
+This board runs Ubuntu, but it does not have Ethernet/WiFi functionality.
 ![Image](https://github.com/user-attachments/assets/7938e371-6be8-4acd-82b5-e38e85d1f44c)

 We can use the W5500 SPI Ethernet module.